7 Steps to a Thriving Butterfly Garden

 Butterflies are considered by many as one of the most beautiful creatures in the world.
-With over 28,000 species identified on the planet, you may have seen one or two species in your life.
+With over 28,000 species identified on the planet, you may have seen one or two species in your life like the butterfly monarch.
 If you desire to see more butterflies around your home, a butterfly garden is a simple but rewarding way to enjoy these colorful creatures.

 1. Research the Type of Butterflies in Your Area

 Make a list of the type of butterflies that thrive in the area where you live.
 Scroll down to the link at the end of this article, click on it, and discover the type of butterflies that live or migrate to your area.
 Note the kind of butterflies and months of the year they are predominantly in your area.
 Make a list of butterflies in your area, and decide which ones you’d like to have in your garden based on the information.
 Consider the time of year and what you can grow in your garden during that time.
 Most likely, the plants coincide with the time the butterflies arrive in your region.

 “Butterflies are self propelled flowers.”— Robert A. Heinlein